Immunotherapy - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 T lymphocytes, or T-cells, are white blood cells that are produced in your bone marrow.
 T-cells combat cancer cells and keep your body free from infection.
 T-cell surface proteins are contacted by immune checkpoints.

-• T-cell transfer therapy (adoptive cell therapy): The capacity of your immune system to eliminate malignant cells is enhanced by this treatment.
+• T-cell transfer therapy (adoptive cell therapy): The capacity of your immune system to eliminate cancerous cells is enhanced by this treatment.
 In a lab, healthcare providers take your immune cells and cultivate them.
-Providers reintroduce your cells into your body once they have grown so they can eradicate malignant cells.
-The two primary forms of T-cell transfer therapy are:
+Providers reintroduce your cells into your body once they have grown so they can eradicate cancerous cells.
+The two main forms of T-cell transfer therapy are:

 • CAR T-cell therapy